AdobeStock_101004895.jpeg

-Presentations on my work:
+Presentations on this work:

 Sumridge, Molly (November 2022) “Studying Liminal Identities” - Developing a multimodal approach to explore the lives of New Guinea singing dogs living as companion animals Anthrozoology as International Practice (AIP) conference, University of Exeter, England